New incentives needed to develop antibiotics to fight superbugs

 Other pharmaceutical companies expressed a similar sentiment.

-In January, some 80 drugmakers and diagnostics companies, including Pfizer Inc (PFE.N), Merck & Co (MRK.N), Johnson & Johnson (JNJ.N) and Glaxo, signed a declaration calling for cooperation among governments and companies to create incentives to revitalise research and development of new antibiotics.
+In January, some 80 drugmakers and diagnostics companies, including Pfizer Inc, Merck & Co, Johnson & Johnson and Glaxo, signed a declaration calling for cooperation among governments and companies to create incentives to revitalize research and development of new antibiotics.

 It proposed a new business model in which profit would not be linked to higher sales.
 For example, governments and health organizations could offer lump-sum rewards for development of a successful new antibiotic.
 A British government panel suggested this month that drug companies be offered up to $1.5 billion for successful development of a new antibiotic.